DavidBarts/sscalc/README.rst

 I wrote sscalc because:

 #.
-I tend to create simple "spreadsheets" as text files
+I tend to create simple “spreadsheets” as text files
 #.
 I do not like how all standard spreadsheet programs use binary floating
    point (instead of decimal) for calculations (this can cause errors with financial data).